tomas/needle/README.md

  - `timeout`: Returns error if response takes more than X milisecs.
 Defaults to `10000` (10 secs). `0` means no timeout.
  - `follow`: When `false`, Needle won't follow redirects.
 Can also be a number or `true` (the default, 10 max).
  - `compressed`: Whether to ask for a deflated or gzipped response or not.
 Defaults to `false`.
+ - `decode`: Whether to decode response to UTF-8 if Content-Type charset is different.
+Defaults to `true`.
  - `parse`: Whether to parse XML or JSON response bodies automagically.
 Defaults to `true`.
  - `multipart`: Enables multipart/form-data encoding.
 Defaults to `false`.
  - `username`: For HTTP basic auth.